Javascript is not enabled.

 Still, Wallace says, most of the drugs that are used to treat osteoarthritis, and have strong evidence for doing so, are over-the-counter medications.

-Generally not recommended for osteoarthritis pain
+Opioids aren’t recommended for arthritis pain

 “Given the limited analgesic benefits and increased risk of harm, tramadol use for chronic pain should be reconsidered, with preference for safer alternatives and further high-quality trials to clarify its risk-benefit profile,” the researchers wrote in the study.